JohanPlago/sr-list/README.md

 **So far this project is just started and there's a lot to do :)**

-Ps. this is mainly a php project, but as it uses some css libs that generaties more css github classifies it as css.
-A solution to that is very welcome.

 ## Requirements
  - Php 7
  - Spotify app credentials